Buddhist Mandala Painting Experience at a Restored Kura and Tea Room in Kamakura

 A mandala makes for an excellent piece of interior decor and a gift for yourself

-This experience at Hase provides the opportunity to experience the beauty and excellence behind Japanese traditional craftsmanship.
-It will also make for a brief but memorable encounter with Japanese spirituality.
-Take some time from your busy schedule to unwind, and at the same time enhance your understanding of Japanese culture, with this meditative mandala-painting experience.
+This experience provides the opportunity to encounter the beauty and excellence of Japanese traditional craftsmanship, while also offering a brief but memorable connection to Japanese spirituality.
+Take some time from your busy schedule to unwind, and deepen your understanding of Japanese culture through this meditative mandala-painting experience.

 AWAI

 Established by Kamakura-based textile designer and interior space creator Mami Otaki, AWAI is a brand that adds a contemporary twist to classic designs and traditional handicrafts such as Kyoto's Nishijin-ori textiles and Kamakura-bori lacquerware.
-Opened in 2022, AWAI Gallery, which has "water of life" as its key concept, is a space for showcasing and selling water-themed art pieces created in collaboration with other artists and designers.
+Kura and Tea Room AWAI in Onarimachi, Kamakura, is a space for showcasing and selling water-themed art pieces created in collaboration with other artists and designers, based on the concept of “water of life.”

 Location